 When one is deciding to have a custom driveway gate created for their home or ranch, one decision, in particular, has to be made: Should the gate be constructed of wood or metal?
-These two materials are typically the most used.
-The final determination will depend on several variables including 1) the width of the gate 2) the type of weather the gate will continually be exposed to and 3) how much one is willing to spend.
-These considerations should be thoughtfully contemplated since a customized gate is not just an item you add to your home—it’s an investment in the first impression your visitors get!
+Your decision will depend on several variables including 1) the width of the gate 2) the type of weather the gate will continually be exposed to and 3) how much one is willing to spend.
+These considerations should be thoughtfully contemplated since a customized gate is not just an item you add to your property—it’s an investment in the first impression your visitors get!

 How Wide Will The Gate Be?